pauladiniz/pauladiniz/README.md

-I'm just really into cool stuff. 🖥️
+Front End Developer (who really wants to become a software architect) 🖥️

 <!--
 **pauladiniz/pauladiniz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.